Celebrate pumpkins, fall foliage, and the harvest with music, science, and art lesson plans!

 Step 8: Have students in each group work together to write informative captions to go with the tree.

 Step 9: Display the trees and captions in the hall outside your classroom.

 Give students a close-up look at the first stages of an apple tree's life cycle by sprouting apple seeds in the classroom.
 Ask students to save seeds from apples they eat.
 Give each student a few apple seeds, a resealable plastic bag (use a permanent marker to write each student's name on the bag), and a paper towel.

 Demonstrate the following steps as students follow along with their materials.

 - Fold the paper towel in half and place it inside the plastic bag.

 - Place the apple seeds inside the bag on top of the paper towel.
 Close the bag partway, leaving an opening so that air can circulate inside.
 Lay the bag on a tray.
 (Bags may be stacked if necessary.)

 Place the tray in a refrigerator for six weeks.
-(The refrigerator time simulates the long, cold winter all apples need to grow.)
+(Explain that the refrigerator time simulates the long, cold winter all apples need to grow.)
 Bring out the trays at regular intervals and let children use hand lenses to examine the seeds through the plastic bags.
 (Do not remove the seeds from the bag.)
 Spritz the paper towels with water to keep the paper towels moist but not soggy.

 As the seeds begin to germinate, tiny roots and little shoots will appear.
 Plant the sprouts one inch deep in paper cups filled with potting soil.
-Write children's names on their cups and place in a sunny spot.
+Write students' names on their cups and place in a sunny spot.

-Source: Early Themes: Apples, Pumpkins, and Harvest by Ann Flagg.
+Adapted from Early Themes: Apples, Pumpkins, and Harvest by Ann Flagg.